preactjs/preact-www/content/en/guide/v10/web-components.md

 ### Observed Attributes

-In contrast to Preact components, Web Components require explicitly stating the names of attributes you want to observe.
-Otherwise the component will not receive any attribute changes.
+Web Components require explicitly listing the names of attributes you want to observe in order to respond when their values are changed.
 These can be specified via the third parameter that's passed to the `register()` function:

 ```jsx
 // Listen to changes to the `name` attribute